ZhiweiZhen/N2G/README.md

 Regarding how to generate distance matrix in tud_benchamrk, please refer to '/data_converter/graph_to_node_dgl.py' file.

 Regarding corrupted labels, there are 2 kinds of corrupted labels : (i) Uniformly corrupted and (ii) Biased corrupted labels.
-The corruption type and rate can be adjusted in 'config.yaml' file in DGL_N2G folder
+The type and rate of corruption can be found in 'config.yaml' file in DGL_N2G folder.